Janome Memory Craft 6500P / MC6500P Computerized Sewing Machine w/ FREE BONUS Package!

 If you plan to machine quilt lots of wall hangings, this is a great choice of sewing machine because of the extra room on the bed.
-If you plan to do lots of bed quilts, use the MC6500P on a home machine-quilting system to get more quilting room than a regular sewing machine would give you.
+If you plan to do lots of bed quilts, use the MC6500P on a home machine-quilting system to get more quilting room than a typical beginner sewing machine would give you.

 And if you like to decorate your home, this sewing machine is a very good choice for drapes and upholstery because it sews fast and handles heavy fabrics well.